Particular/NServiceBus.Transport.AzureServiceBus/README.md

 * Add a new environment variable `AzureServiceBus_ConnectionString` containing a connection string to your Azure Service Bus namespace.
 * Add a new environment variable `AzureServiceBus_ConnectionString_Restricted` containing a connection string to the same namespace with [`Send` and `Listen` rights](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-sas#shared-access-authorization-policies) only.
+* Some tests are using `Azure.Identity` with the `DefaultCredential` and require one of the supported credentials to be present locally.
+For more information see the [troubleshooting guideline](https://aka.ms/azsdk/net/identity/defaultazurecredential/troubleshoot)

 ### Unit Tests